Pavle, Serbian Patriarch: Bishop of Raška and Prizren

-As Serbian Patriarch
+Serbian Patriarch

-After spending 34 years in Kosovo, Pavle was elected the Serbian Patriarch in 1990, succeeding the ill Serbian Patriarch German, and moved to Belgrade.
-He was enthroned as the Patriarch in the St. Michael's Cathedral in Belgrade on 2 December 1990, and in the Patriarchal Monastery of Peć, the ancient seat of the Serbian Church, on 22 May 1994.
-Six days after his election, the parliamentary election was held in Serbia, in which Slobodan Milošević's SPS came to power.
+After spending 34 years in Kosovo, Pavle was elected the Serbian Patriarch in 1990, succeeding the ill Patriarch German, and moved to Belgrade.
+He was enthroned as the Patriarch in the Cathedral of Saint Archangel Michael in Belgrade on 2 December 1990, and at the Patriarchate of Peć Monastery, the ancient seat of the Serbian Church, on 22 May 1994.
+Six days after his election, the parliamentary election was held in Serbia, in which Slobodan Milošević's Socialist Party of Serbia came to power.
 At first, relations between the Church and the government were good, but gradually eroded because of the Yugoslav Wars and ongoing crisis in Serbia.
 Pavle had connections to the Karić family and had numerous meetings with Milošević and Mira Marković, but also with the leaders of the opposition.
 In 1993 Pavle wrote a letter to Milošević urging him to release Vuk Drašković from prison.

 Yugoslav Wars

 During the Yugoslav Wars, the Patriarch and the Church gave support to the leaders of the Bosnian Serbs (in Republika Srpska) and Croatian Serbs (in the Republic of Srpska Krajina).
 Patriarch Pavle had been heavily criticized for his actions during the wars.
-The Orthodox church has been viewed as promoters of Serbian nationalism by a number of Bosnian Muslims and Croats.
-Pavle visited the cities of Knin, Pale while Serbian troops carried out a siege on Goražde.
-Pavle met with Serb paramilitary leader Arkan, who he claimed was justified in his actions and presented him with an autographed icon of Saint Nicholas; Arkan considered himself a favorite of Pavle and regarded the Patriarch as his "commander", stating that "we are fighting for our religion, the Serbian Orthodox Church."
+The Serbian Orthodox Church has been viewed as promoters of Serbian nationalism by a number of Bosnian Muslims, Croats and many historians.

+Patriarch Pavle visited the cities of Knin, Pale while Serbian troops carried out a siege on Goražde.
+Patriarch Pavle met with Serb paramilitary leader Arkan, who he claimed was justified in his actions and presented him with an autographed icon of Saint Nicholas; Arkan considered himself a favorite of Patriarch Pavle and regarded the Patriarch as his "commander", stating that "we are fighting for our religion, the Serbian Orthodox Church."